xanderstevenson/text-2-mp3/README.md

 Tip: When pasting from a web page or Word doc, delete the image file names or it will read them (they are often long).

-Credit: I borrowed much from John Capobianco's wiktrola project for this: https://www.youtube.com/watch?v=HbHaZRWq3_I
+Credit: Much was borrowed from John Capobianco's wiktrola project for this: https://www.youtube.com/watch?v=HbHaZRWq3_I